Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 ---

+TODO: Less implementation details.
+Describe the scenario and why it's important.
+Why are these traits implemented here?
+Because they need storage, FRAME gives us that.

 ## Asset Trapping

 What happens when there are still funds in the `HoldingRegister` after the execution of every instruction is done ?